maxhli/savesony/README.md

 # savesony
 Can we save the SONY computer?

-TEAM Member: M1, M2 and M3
+TEAM Member: M1 (leader), M2 and M3

 In this part of the project, please describe the possible solutions to the dead SONY laptop.